mutazjustmutaz/csscheck/README.md

 ![styleatts](https://user-images.githubusercontent.com/74553745/184639945-54fa3bab-17d7-44d0-9aa5-f3fb4bb64c9f.png)

 - **Show <style> tags `--style_tags` :** Using style tags isn't as problematic as using style attributes, but you still need at least to keep track of CSS code defined that way.
-This option shows you all HTML and PHP files in which the style tag is used.
+This option shows you all HTML and PHP files in which the "style" tag is used.
 ```
 ./csscheck --style_tags [-r] /PATH/TO/HTML/OR/PHP/FILE/OR/FOLDER
 ```